cncf/toc/FAQ.md

 # CNCF TOC FAQ

-An FAQ geared towards CNCF TOC and project issues.
+A FAQ geared towards CNCF TOC and project issues.

 ## How do I join the TOC?